ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/papi.md

 PAPI version is 7.0
 ```

-Your version may be slightly different.
+Your version may be slightly different but that is fine.

 You are now ready to use PAPI in your own applications.